tcrz/alx-low_level_programming/0x12-singly_linked_lists/README.md

 #  Linked Lists? ##

-A linked list is the sequence of linked lists which are connected with each ot> Linked list in C is a linear data structure where the data is stored at differ>
+A linked list is the sequence of linked lists which are connected with each ot> Linked list in C is a linear data structure where the data is stored at differrent locations and they are linked using pointers.
+You have to use pointers to implement the linked list data structure.

 A linked list can be defined as a collection of connected nodes.
-It is a linear>
+It is a linear data structure.
+A linked list contains two parts such as:
 * **Data Part**: Contains the data of the user
 * **Pointer Part**: It points to the next member of the linked list

+In the above image, Head contains the address of the first node.
+And the last node in the linked list points to NULL.
+Nodes are stored at different locations.

 # Singly linked lists #